mtiger2k/react-redux-apollo-mongo-passport-example/README.md

 #### Client Side

-Use react-apllo and apollo-client to fetch data via graphql api.
+Use react-apollo and apollo-client to fetch data via graphql api.

 #### API Server